rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Java Streams have a very interesting take on referential transparency: if you execute a stream twice the second attempt will fail.
 This is probably the first and only attempt at dynamically typed linear types &#128578; and is bound to create interesting intermittent issues.

+_side_note_start
+Poorly implemented abstractions could have to do with the empirical mindset that dominates the programming community.
+Programmers are typically inductive learners (learn from examples and generalize from examples).
+It is probably hard to think about counter examples when learning from examples.
+_side_note_end

 **Abstractions themselves causing cognitive issues**